Hospitality Tax Information

 The Richland County Council approved a Hospitality Tax on prepared meals and beverages in 2003.
 The County's Hospitality Tax ordinances may be found in Chapter 23 of the County Code of Ordinances.

-If you do not wish to obtain personalized voucher forms online from this website and prefer to obtain paper voucher forms, please contact the Business Service Center at email@example.com or (803) 576-2287 to request these voucher forms be sent to you.
+If you prefer to obtain paper voucher forms, please complete a Hospitality Tax Update Form and email it to the Business Service Center at email@example.com to request these voucher forms be sent to you.
 Altered vouchers are not accepted, and vouchers may not be transferred to new locations or new owners.

 Businesses with zero revenue in a month must still return that payment period's voucher form to avoid the appearance of delinquency.